 In a small, competitive industry like ballet, it can be hard to trust your instincts and say no to an opportunity.
 "The whole culture of ballet is to listen to people, and you've been taught your entire life to defer to the authority figure," says Lindsay Thomas, a company photographer for Pacific Northwest Ballet.
 "Even if you are physically uncomfortable, dance is about pushing yourself physically and mentally.
 And then you take a young dancer and put them in a situation where there is a person of authority asking them to do something [uncomfortable].
 It's very easy to be taken advantage of in this kind of situation."

-This isn't a new issue; ballet's past is not without awful instances of exploitation, stories of dancers being preyed upon and manipulated by directors, patrons and teachers.
+This isn't a new issue; ballet's past is not without stories of dancers being preyed upon and manipulated by directors, patrons and teachers.
 More recently, former students of the Royal Winnipeg Ballet's affiliated school filed a class-action lawsuit against the company and former faculty member Bruce Monk, who they say pressured young dancers into taking topless photos.
-And in August, The Royal Ballet suspended artist in residence Liam Scarlett after allegations emerged that he shared sexual messages with Royal Ballet School students via Facebook.
+And in August, The Royal Ballet suspended artist in residence Liam Scarlett after allegations emerged that he shared sexual messages with Royal Ballet School students via Facebook (an investigation later concluded that there were "no matters to pursue" in relation to the accusations concerning students).
 The problem is complex because dance training that centers on obedience can stifle a young person's awareness of their own instincts, or make them feel they can't say no.

 Make sure someone who cares about you knows where you are, or ask to bring a friend or parent along.